Vincent Ulundu

-Vincent Ulundu (born 25 March 2005) is a Finnish professional football player, who plays as a winger for Veikkausliiga club Ilves.
+Vincent Ulundu (born 25 March 2005) is a Finnish professional football player, who plays as a winger for Veikkausliiga club Inter Turku.

 Career

 Ulundu started to play football in the youth sectors of HJK Helsinki and Käpylän Pallo.

 Honka

 He joined the Honka organisation in 2018, and was registered to their youth team.

 Ulundu made his senior debut with Honka II reserve team in the third-tier Kakkonen in 2022.
 He debuted with the Honka first team on 21 January 2023, in a Finnish League Cup draw against IFK Mariehamn.
 Ulundu debuted in the Veikkausliiga on 22 September 2023, in a 3–0 home loss against VPS.

 Ilves

 On 26 November 2023, after Honka was declared for bankruptcy, a fellow Veikkausliiga club Ilves announced the signing of Ulundu on a two-year deal, with an option for a third year.
 He debuted with his new club on 27 January 2024, in a Finnish League Cup match against KuPS, scoring a goal in a 2–0 away win.
 On 17 May 2024, Ulundu scored his first goal in Veikkausliiga, an opening goal in a 5–0 home win against rival club FC Haka.